microbit-apps/display-shield/README.md

 - `print(text, x, y, color?, font?)` — prints text starting at the given (x, y) coordinate.
 - `printCenter(text, y, color?, font?)` — prints text horizontally centered at the given y coordinate.
-- `showDataView(headline, label1?, value1?, ...)` — displays a headline and up to three label/value pairs in a two-column layout, useful for showing sensor data or statistics.
+- `showDataView(headline, label1?, value1?, label2?, value2?, label3?, value3?, color?, backgroundColor?, offset?, font?)` — displays a headline and up to three label/value pairs in a two-column layout, useful for showing sensor data or statistics.
+Labels or headlines without any string will not be printed.
+Using offset and a transparent background color, several calls of `showDataView(...)` can be combined to show 6 or more parameters in total.

 Here are examples in TypeScript using the `screen()` bitmap: